-Brostrom developed this technique in 1966 to surgically address chronic ankle instability by performing an anatomical repair of the ATF and CF ligaments.
+Brostrom developed this technique in 1966 to surgically address chronic ankle instability by performing an anatomical repair of the anterior talofibular (ATF) and calcaneofibular (CF) ligaments.
 Fifteen to 20% of ankle sprains will require surgical intervention.
 The procedure was modified in 1980 by Gould to address subtalar instability by suturing the extensor retinaculum to the fibula.
 In some cases, a tenodesis is performed using the peroneal brevis for additional stability, termed a Modified Brostrom-Evans.

 This is the surgical reconstruction of your lateral (outside) ankle ligaments.
 First the ankle is arthroscopically evaluated and any pathology in the joint is addressed.
 An open incision is then made to stabilize the ankle.
 Occasionally, the syndesmosis (joint between the tibia and fibula) and the deltoid ligament (on the inside part of the ankle) need to be stabilized as well.
 Finally, any peroneal tendon injury is assessed and treated if indicated (the peroneal tendons serve to supplement and protect the ankle).
+Surgery may include a lateral displacement calcaneal (os calcis) osteotomy (LDCO).

-\\Please note, this is a general guideline but your own protocol may change at the discretion of your surgeon depending on your particular case\\
+Please note, this is a general guideline but your own protocol may change at the discretion of your surgeon depending on your particular case